 Our virtual courses cover the areas of Modern Greek Culture and Society, and Greek Mythology and Religions, and provides students the opportunity to learn via online classroom lectures, discussions and virtual tours of archaeological sites, museums and educational videos.

 The Acropolis Museum (opens in new tab) is next to the Acropolis Metro Station, sits near the base of the Acropolis with a direct view of the Parthenon and is one of the highest-profile cultural projects undertaken in Europe in this decade.

-The new facility, 226,000 square feet of glass and concrete designed by the New York-based architect Bernard Tschumi, replaces the old Acropolis Museum, a small 1874 building tucked into the rock of the Acropolis next to the Parthenon.
+The new facility, made up of 226,000 square feet of glass and concrete was designed by the New York-based architect Bernard Tschumi, and replaces the old Acropolis Museum, a small 1874 building tucked into the rock of the Acropolis next to the Parthenon.
 The museum houses masterpieces of ancient Greek art, parts of the Parthenon, as well as the Caryatids from the Erechtheion.

 An added treat is the neighborhood the museum presides over: Exarchia, a bohemian, free-spirited district that is mentioned in hundreds of Greek folk songs and novels.
 The area evokes strong feelings in every Athenian for here, in 1973, the students of Athens Polytechnic rose up in protest against Greece's hated military dictatorship.

 The stunning collection, one of the world's finest, housed in a 19th-century neoclassical building complex, displays Islamic art (ceramics, carpets, woodcarvings and other objects, plus two excellent reconstructed living rooms from the Ottoman times and a 17th-century reception room from a Cairo mansion) that date from the 14th century to the present.